XetrovTornado/StackOverflowParser/README.md

 # StackOverflowParser
 Searches StackOverflow for answers and then parses a the page to show posts in a terminal.

+### Requirements
+- Python 3.X
+- Terminal Emulator

 ### How to use
-1. Run search.py in python3 and add your search query as an extra argument
+1. Run stacksearch in the terminal and add your search query as an extra argument
 2. Choose a StackExchange website that best fits your question
 3. Choose a question that may answer your question
 4. Read the question's description